Smart Transit

 Connecting Baltimore County through Smarter Transportation

 In Baltimore County, your zip code still determines far too much about your access to opportunity—and the truth is, we did this to ourselves.
 Our fear of connectivity carved limited access into Baltimore City and kept the communities wrapped around our County from ever linking together in a meaningful way.

-The consequences show up in everyday life.
-The Baltimore region now ranks 14th in the nation for traffic congestion, and it can take more than 90 minutes on public transit to travel from Rosedale to Tradepoint Atlantic or from Owings Mills to Hunt Valley.
-We’ve isolated our major economic hubs, and we’re paying for it in lost growth, stalled wages, and workers walking away from jobs when their commute exceeds 45 minutes.

 And the problem is not just long trips—it’s short ones.
 A 2021 Bureau of Transportation Statistics study found that 28% of all trips nationwide are under a mile, and more than half are under three miles.
 Yet many of our residents cannot safely make those everyday trips by bike, scooter, or transit.

+the nation for traffic congestion, and it can take more than 90 minutes on public transit to travel from Rosedale to Tradepoint Atlantic or from Owings Mills to Hunt Valley.
+In fact, Central Maryland has scored a “D” on a Transportation Report card from Transportation Alliance.

 We lack protected lanes, reliable neighborhood connections, and transit designed for short-distance mobility.
-The result is a system that forces people into cars for distances they should be able to travel easily and safely; robbing our neighborhoods of the vibrancy that comes from a deeply connected community.
+We have a system that forces people into cars for distances they should be able to travel easily and safely, robbing our neighborhoods of the vibrancy that comes from a deeply connected community.

 But this isn’t only about transportation or economics.
 It’s about making life more affordable by connecting people to good jobs.
 It’s about ensuring every resident has a fair shot at dignity and decency.
 It’s about protecting—and expanding—our green spaces by reducing our reliance on cars.
 And ultimately, it’s about stitching together the hearts of our communities and building the bonds worthy of One County.

 So, it’s time for bold thinking.
-Nick served 8 years on the Workforce Development Board where he helped develop solutions for the region’s transportation system.
+Nick served 8 years on the Workforce Development Board, where he helped develop solutions for the region’s transportation system.
 He’s also spent 4 years leading the advocacy group We The People – Baltimore County to fight for smarter, better-connected growth.

 While many major roads and transit systems are managed by the state, the Baltimore County Executive has the power—and, more importantly, the responsibility—to lead.
 That means shaping local policy, coordinating across agencies, advocating for our fair share and delivering a modern transportation system.